eastmad/Swiss-Army-Knife/README.md

 Folder 'one' is the simplest example, all the way to six that is based on a live application.
 Jump through to what you find most interesting!

-While it is assumed you know a little about ruby, the examples are based on showing development practices
+While it is assumed you know a little about ruby, the examples are based on showing development practices.

 # One